KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 CSE

-Note: These approximations are based on the previous year’s general merit (GC) category closing ranks.
+Note: All figures are indicative, based on previous years' general merit (GC) category closing ranks.
+Official KCET 2026 closing ranks will be published by KEA after counselling rounds conclude.

-If you are planning to secure your position in top colleges in Karnataka after your KCET exams, check out KCET College Predictor 2025: Find Your Best College Based on KCET Rank and Score.
+If you are planning to secure your position in top colleges in Karnataka, check out KCET College Predictor 2026: Find Your Best College Based on KCET Rank and Score.

-KEA released topper lists for each stream, where engineering toppers include Bhavesh Jayanthi (99.06%) and more.
-If you are aiming for a top score, understanding your target KCET rank vs percentile and the KCET exam syllabus early helps you plan a focused and effective preparation strategy.
+KEA declared KCET 2026 results on June 6, 2026, with Tanisha Karthik topping the Engineering stream.
+If you are planning for future cycles or the KCET 2026 counselling process, understanding your target rank vs percentile and the KCET exam syllabus early helps you plan a focused and effective preparation strategy.

 1. Target 160+ in KCET to Stay Competitive